hashicorp/packer/website/source/docs/templates/provisioners.html.markdown

 Additional keys within the object are used to configure the provisioner, with the exception of a handful of special keys, covered later.

-As an example, the "shell" provisioner requires at least the `script` key, which specifies a path to a shell script to execute within the machines being created.
+As an example, the "shell" provisioner requires a key such as `script` which specifies a path to a shell script to execute within the machines being created.